afisaminou/osticket-prereqs/README.md

 <img src="https://i.imgur.com/WTZReTK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Perfect!
 Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all of the material you need to download to get osTicket up and running.
-Simply click the link and install the Web Platform Installer.
+I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all the material needed to download and get osTicket up and running.
+Click here for the step by step document to guide you during the osticket isntallation: [Step by step doc](https://docs.google.com/document/d/1NwkGnj89wmbUcU-N2-20DjQNER1iwr_t/edit?usp=share_link&ouid=111907008899833271635&rtpof=true&sd=true)
 </p>
 <br />